Male pattern baldness

-Hair transplants consist of removing tiny plugs of hair from areas where the hair is continuing to grow and placing them in areas that are balding.
-This can cause minor scarring and possibly, infection.
+- Hair transplants consist of removing tiny plugs of hair from areas where the hair is continuing to grow and placing them in areas that are balding.
 The procedure usually requires multiple sessions and may be expensive.

 Suturing hair pieces to the scalp is not recommended.
 It can result in scars, infections, and abscess of the scalp.
 The use of hair implants made of artificial fibers was banned by the FDA because of the high rate of infection.

 Male pattern baldness does not indicate a medical disorder, but it may affect self-esteem or cause anxiety.
 The hair loss is usually permanent.

 When to Contact a Medical Professional

 Call your health care provider if:

 - Your hair loss occurs in an atypical pattern, including rapid hair loss, widespread shedding, hair loss in patches, or hair breakage.

 - Your hair loss occurs with itching, skin irritation, redness, scaling, pain, or other symptoms.